FK Partizan in European football: Second time in Champions League and group stages of new Europa League (2009–2015)

 In second qualifying round, Partizan beat 12–0 on aggregate Rhyl.
 In return leg, Partizan beat Rhyl 8–0 and that's the club's greatest victory in European competitions.
 Partizan lost against APOEL 1–2 on aggregate (0–2 defeat in Nicosia, 1–0 victory in Belgrade) in third qualifying round for the 2009–10 UEFA Champions League.
-In play-off round for 2009–10 UEFA Europa League, Partizan defeat 3–1 on aggregate Slovak Champion MŠK Žilina and reach group stage for the second season in a row.
+In play-off round for 2009–10 UEFA Europa League, Partizan defeat 3–1 on aggregate Slovak Champion MŠK Žilina and reach group stage for a consecutive season.
 They were drawn into the Group J alongside Shakhtar Donetsk, Club Brugge and Toulouse.
 They lost five out of six games, only won with Shakhtar Donetsk at home 1–0 in last match of the group, by Lamine Diarra goal in 6th minute.

 After the unsuccessful attempts in the previous seasons, Partizan finally reached the group stages of the Champions League in the 2010–11 season.
 They eliminated Pyunik, HJK Helsinki and Anderlecht in the qualifying phase.
 Partizan previously qualified for the group stages only once, in the 2003–04 season.
 Now, the draw for the group phase decided that Partizan will play in group H, alongside Arsenal, Shakhtar Donetsk (the winner of the 2008–09 UEFA Cup) and Sporting Braga (the eventual runner-up of the 2010–11 UEFA Europa League).
-On the matchday 1, Partizan lost against Shakhtar on Donbass Arena in Donetsk (0–1).
+On the matchday 1, Partizan lost against Shakhtar on Donbas Arena in Donetsk (0–1).
 Next game Partizan played against Arsenal at Partizan Stadium and lost 1–3 after they played inspired football with a 10-man team in the last 30 minutes of the match.
 In two matches against Sporting Braga, Partizan failed to score and they lost both games (0–2 in Braga; 0–1 in Belgrade).
 The last two rounds in the group have also brought inspired football, but unfortunately it wasn't enough so Shakhtar Donetsk and The Gunners defeated Partizan once again, 0–3 in Belgrade and 1–3 at the Emirates Stadium.